 - Took a Level in Jerkass: During Chuck Austen's run, though she did have the justification of being at ground zero for the total annihilation of Genosha, which drove her insane.
 And again during All-New X-Factor, after finding out the truth about her mother's death, mixed with experiencing hell on Earth.

 - Traumatic Superpower Awakening: Common for most X-Men, but Lorna had a very nasty one.
 When she was three years old, her powers activated when she saw her mother and her mother's husband arguing about Lorna's real father and her mother's adultery.
 Her powers activated and took down the plane they were on.
-Magneto then showed up to rescue her, and had Mesmero use his Psychic Powers to block the memories of what really happened, which are called out as having caused the instability to fester and resulted in her... less than solid mental health.
+Magneto then showed up to rescue her, and had Mastermind use his Psychic Powers to block the memories of what really happened, which has been suggested as the root cause of her...less than solid mental health.

 - With Great Power Comes Great Insanity: Like dear old dad, excessive use of her powers has made her a little nuts in the past.